browserengineering/book/book/accessibility.md

 For example, it might be best to draw [two outlines][ms-blog], white and black, to guarantee a visible focus indicator on both dark and light backgrounds.
-If you're designing your own, the [Web Content Accessibility Guidelines][wcag] is a standard set of accessibility guidelines, including for ensuring good contrast.
+If you're designing your own, the [Web Content Accessibility Guidelines][wcag] provides contrast guidance.

 :::